List of places of worship in Hastings: Religious affiliation

-According to the 2011 United Kingdom Census, 90,254 people lived in Hastings.
-Of these, 51.89% identified themselves as Christian, 1.28% were Muslim, 0.53% were Buddhist, 0.47% were Hindu, 0.16% were Jewish, 0.04% were Sikh, 0.74% followed another religion, 36.64% claimed no religious affiliation and 8.26% did not state their religion.
-The proportion of Christians was lower than that of England as a whole (59.38%), while affiliation with Buddhism and faiths in the "any other religion" category was more widespread in Hastings: the corresponding figures for England were 0.45% and 0.43% respectively.
-The proportion of people with no religious affiliation was also higher than the national figure of 24.74%.
-The other religions had much lower proportions of followers than in England overall: the corresponding national percentages were 5.02% for Islam, 1.52% for Hinduism, 0.79% for Sikhism and 0.49% for Judaism.
+According to the 2021 United Kingdom census, 90,995 people lived in Hastings.
+Of these, 37.83% identified themselves as Christian, 1.94% were Muslim, 0.62% were Buddhist, 0.51% were Hindu, 0.19% were Jewish, 0.04% were Sikh, 0.89% followed another religion, 51.38% claimed no religious affiliation and 6.59% did not state their religion.
+The proportion of people who followed no religion was higher than the figure in England as a whole (36.67%), and there were proportinally more Buddhists in Hastings as well: 0.46% of people nationally are Buddhist.
+Christianity, Islam, Judaism, Hinduism, Buddhism and Sikhism had a lower following in the borough than in the country overall: in 2021, 46.32% of people in England were Christian, 6.73% were Muslim, 1.81% were Hindu, 0.92% were Sikh and 0.48% were Jewish.

 Administration

-All Anglican churches in Rother district are part of the Diocese of Chichester, whose cathedral is at Chichester, and the Lewes and Hastings Archdeaconry—one of three subdivisions which make up the next highest level of administration.
+All Anglican churches in Hastings are part of the Diocese of Chichester, whose cathedral is at Chichester, and the Lewes and Hastings Archdeaconry—one of three subdivisions which make up the next highest level of administration.
 In turn, this archdeaconry is divided into eight deaneries.
 One of these, the Rural Deanery of Hastings, covers the whole borough and includes all 16 open Anglican churches.
 St Leonard's Church at St Leonards-on-Sea and All Souls Church at Clive Vale, both closed in the early 21st century, were also part of this Rural Deanery.

 The Roman Catholic Diocese of Arundel and Brighton, whose cathedral is at Arundel, administers the borough's three Roman Catholic churches.
-All three—St Mary Star of the Sea at Hastings, St Thomas of Canterbury and the English Martyrs at St Leonards-on-Sea and the Church of the Holy Redeemer at Hollington—are part the of Eastbourne and St Leonards-on-Sea Deanery, one of 11 deaneries in the diocese.
+All three—St Mary Star of the Sea at Hastings, St Thomas of Canterbury and the English Martyrs at St Leonards-on-Sea and the Church of the Holy Redeemer at Hollington—are part of the Eastbourne and St Leonards-on-Sea Deanery, one of 11 deaneries in the diocese.
 The churches at St Leonards-on-Sea and Hollington are part of a joint parish.

-The four United Reformed Churches in the borough as of 2011, at Robertson Street (now closed), Clive Vale, Silverhill and St Mark's, were part of the West Kent and East Sussex Synod Area of the Church—a group of 32 churches within the Southern Synod region.
+The four United Reformed Churches in the borough as of 2011, at Robertson Street and St Mark's (both now closed), Clive Vale and Silverhill, were part of the West Kent and East Sussex Synod Area of the Church—a group of 32 churches within the Southern Synod region.

 The Hastings, Bexhill & Rye Methodist Circuit, a circuit in the Methodist Church's South East District, covers 12 churches of that denomination in the Hastings area.
 Three of those are in the borough: the Calvert Memorial church at Halton, the church at St Helen's (now housed in Ore Community Centre following the closure of the chapel building in 2016), and the former Park Road Church in Bohemia (now called St Leonards-on-Sea Methodist Church).